Can you fall in love with someone you’ve never met, never even spoken to – someone who is light years away?

 When I received a review copy of The Loneliest Girl in the Universe by Lauren James from Pan Macmillan South Africa I will admit that I knew very little about the book and didn’t have much expectations.
 And then, a couple of days later I received another copy in The Book Case subscription box and took it as a sign.
 Clearly the literary gods wanted me to read it, so I dove in and consumed its contents in one sitting.

 I feel like the blurb doesn’t do the book justice, it makes you think that you’re in for a smutty little teen romance set in space.
 I was pleasantly surprised when I realised that this wasn’t the case and that I was in for an tantalizing YA thriller that kind of took me back to the first time I read Illuminae by Amie Kaufman and Jay Kristoff.

 Romy is the last surviving member of a crew that was sent on a mission to travel to the closest inhabitable planet.
-When her NASA informs her that another ship has been launched and will be joining her on the mission she is over the moon with happiness that she will no longer be alone on this quest to save humanity.
+When her NASA informs her that another ship has been launched and will be joining her on the mission she is over the moon that she will no longer be alone on this quest to save humanity.
 Romy and J soon begin to communicate via email and Romy, who has never met another male other than her father, realises that she is developing feelings for J. However, things are not what they seem to be and soon Romy realises that she cannot trust anyone.